conceptcartography/conceptcartography/docs/concepts/discriminatory-epistemic-injustice.md

   Medina, J., Pohlhaus, G., & Jr (Eds.).
 The Routledge Handbook of Epistemic Injustice.
   Routledge: 53-60 https: doi.org/10.4324/9781315212043'
 definitions:
-- "fundatmentally a form of (direct or indirect)discrimination. e.g., the cause of\
-  \ testimonial injustice is a prejudice.
-Meant to leave room for a kind of epistemic\
-  \ injustice that is primarly \"distributive injustice\" i.e., someone receiving\
-  \ less than their fair share of an epistemic good, such as education or access to\
-  \ expert advice or information (ibid.
-53). \r\nPoint made by David Coady (2010;2017)"
+- fundatmentally a form of (direct or indirect)discrimination. e.g., the cause of testimonial injustice is a prejudice.
+Meant to leave room for a kind of epistemic injustice that is primarly "distributive injustice" i.e., someone receiving less than their fair share of an epistemic good, such as education or access to expert advice or information ([Fricker, 2007, p.
+53]; cf. David Coady 2010; 2017)
 examples: []
 relations:
 - type: coextensive with